"Ubuntu is officially compatible with three very common processor architectures - x86 (aka i386), AMD64 (aka x86_64) and PowerPC.

 A list of supported mainboards can be found at https://alioth.debian.org/docman/view.php/30192/27/mainboards.html.

 Please note, that PowerPC Long Term Support ended with Ubuntu 6.06.
-Updates are still available from Ubuntu-Ports.
+Updates were still available from Ubuntu Ports until Ubuntu 16.04.

 This covers the majority of machines with a PowerPC CPU.